Skip to content

 Jack Taylor Books in Order: How to read Ken Bruen’s series?

-Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying purchases from Amazon.
+Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
+Thanks!

 Created by Irish writer Ken Bruen, the private investigator Jack Taylor is a disgraced former police officer, an alcoholic, and a drug abuser.

 Jack Taylor is a brilliant detective and could probably be one of the best in Ireland if his addiction problem was not as big.
+He tried to stop, he even left Galway, but nothing really sticks because he brings death and pain to everyone he loves.

 1. The Guards – Still stinging from his unceremonious ouster from the Garda Siochana, Jack Taylor is stuck in Galway with nothing to look forward to.
 Until a dazzling woman walks into the bar with a strange request and a rumor about Jack’s talent for finding things.
 When he surprises himself by getting hired, Jack has little idea of what he’s getting into.